 Thousands of books – a beloved community event.
 Learn more.

 The Parent Association strives to create an environment that is welcoming and inclusive of the entire Potomac community.
-We are an association that understands and embraces the School’s mission statement, and we work collectively to support all aspects of the School’s educational, athletic, artistic and fundraising endeavors.
+We are an association that understands and embraces the school’s mission statement, and we work collectively to support all aspects of the our educational, athletic, artistic, and fundraising endeavors.

-We facilitate open communication and serve as liaisons between the parents and the School’s administration.
-As a group, we are committed to maintaining a strong community and do so by uniting and supporting the many volunteer organizations at the School.
+We facilitate open communication and serve as liaisons between the parents and the school’s administration.
+As a group, we are committed to maintaining a strong community by uniting and supporting the many volunteer organizations at the school.

 The Parent Association is comprised wholly of parent volunteers; it is this strong tradition of parent involvement that reflects the core values of the Potomac community.